gyllstromk/grunt-bowerful/README.md

             /**
-                customtarget (optional) -> file targets can be manually specified. string - fullpath string without any extenstion, this will be added automaticly key/value pairs. - fullpath string with extensions, extensions can be overwritten to something else, example '.less' or '.scss'
+                customtarget (optional) -> file targets can be manually specified.

+                string - fullpath string without any extenstion, this will be added automaticly.

-            */
+                key/value pairs. - fullpath string with extensions, extensions can be overwritten.
+                eg: Changing ext to something else, example '.less' or '.scss' */

             customtarget: {